 The district's second largest revenue stream has been charges for service through interlocal agreements.
 Historically this has included the Whidbey Island Public Hospital District (dba WhidbeyHealth), the Town of Coupeville, and Island County.
-It is anticipated that these revenue streams will continue at their current level in 2023.
-In 2020, the district also entered interlocal agreements with the Washington State Patrol (WSP) fire marshal's office and Washington Department of Natural Resources (DNR) for allhazards mobilization and wildland firefighting.
+The WhidbeyHealth revenue streams will increase by \$25,000 in 2023 and an additional \$50,000 in 2024.
+This will bring the total collection to \$360,000.00 in 2024.
+In 2020, the district also entered interlocal agreements with the Washington State Patrol (WSP) fire marshal's office and Washington Department of Natural Resources (DNR) for all-hazards mobilization and wildland firefighting.
 In 2021, the district entered into an Emergency Management Assistance Compact interlocal agreement with the Washington Military Department (Emergency Management Division (EMD)) for interstate all-hazards mutual aid.
 While the district has limited history on revenue from the interlocal agreements with the WSP, DNR, and EMD, continued revenue from mobilization is anticipated based on consistent occurrence of severe wildland fires in the western United States.

 The District's Station 53 construction project, funded in 2017 by a voter approved bond has experienced multiple delays in the Island County permitting process which along with the impact of the COVID-19 pandemic has substantially increased the expense of this project.
-The district applied for a United States Department of Defense Grant (for the full amount of the increased cost of this project), however this application was unsuccessful (but the district will reapply in 2023).
-The district continues to pursue additional revenue for this project and with the assistance of Representative Dave Paul, a State of Washington Capital Budget Appropriation (for part of the increased cost).
-However, the district anticipates issuing a \$2,650,000 councilmanic limited tax general obligation (LTGO) bond to provide sufficient funding complete this project.
-The district will be seeking a LTGO bond with no prepayment penalty so that if additional revenue becomes available, the bond can be paid off at any time, reducing debt service expense.
-The debt service on an LTGO bond must be paid from the district's general levy.
+The district applied for a United States Department of Defense Grant (for the full amount of the increased cost of this project), however this application was unsuccessful.
+The district also applied for a Washington State Local Community Project grant through the department of commerce.
+This grant was also for the full amount of the increased cost of this project, and was awarded.
+With the assistance of Representative Dave Paul, Clyde Shavers, and Senator Ron Muzzal a State of Washington Capital Budget Appropriation the district was successful in covering the total cost increases with the new station.
+Prior to the award of this grant, the district issued a \$2,700,000 councilmanic limited tax general obligation (LTGO) bond to provide sufficient funding complete this project.
+The districts LTGO bond (with no prepayment penalty) will be paid off in 2024 at the time state grant funds are disbursed, reducing debt service expense.

 The district's long-term financial plan identifies the need to present a levy lid lift to the voters on a periodic basis to maintain sufficient revenue to maintain service levels in the face of increased workload and expense.
-The district anticipates presenting a levy lid lift to the voters in November 2023.
+The district presented a levy lid lift from \$.86/\$1000 to \$1.18/\$1000 to the voters in November 2023 and received a record high 68% approval vote from the public.
 Additional detail is provided in the revenue section of the budget and Appendix C which provides a summary of the district's long-term financial plan.